ibm-cloud-docs/appid/pre-sign-in.md

 ### How is Cloud Directory handled?
 {: #preregister-cd}

-In order to ensure the integrity of the preregistered user attributes, Cloud Directory places extra requirements on its users.
-Preregistration can occur only when email validation is enabled and verified.
-If you preregister a Cloud Directory user with specific attributes, then those attributes are intended for a specific person.
-If the email is not verified first, it is possible for another user to claim the email address and any attributes that are assigned to it.
+To ensure the integrity of a future user, Cloud Directory places extra requirements on preregistration.

-1. Set Cloud Directory to email and password mode.
-You can do this through the UI in the general settings on the **Cloud Directory** tab.
-You can also set it through the [management APIs](https://us-south.appid.cloud.ibm.com/swagger-ui/#/Management%20API%20-%20Cloud%20Directory%20Users/mgmt.createCloudDirectoryUser).
+* You must use an email, not a user name, to add the user.
+If you don't have any users yet, switch to email and password mode to add future users.
+If you do have users, you must wait until the user has signed in to assign custom attributes.

-2. Verify the users email address to confirm their identity in one of the following ways:
+* The user must confirm their identity through verification.
+When you add a future user with specific attributes, those attributes are intended for that person.
+Any user that signs in by using an email that is registered to a future user must verify their email address before they are granted access to your app.
+To complete the verification requirements, you can send an email to have the user verify or manually verify their address on their behalf.
+To allow for self-verification, set **Email verification** to **On** in the **Cloud Directory** tab of the service dashboard.
+This sends an email to the user to request verification on their initial sign-in.
+To verify users manually, you must be an administrator.
+Make a request to the Cloud Directory [management APIs](https://us-south.appid.cloud.ibm.com/swagger-ui/#/Management%20API%20-%20Cloud%20Directory%20Users/mgmt.createCloudDirectoryUser) to set the `status` field in the payload to `CONFIRMED`.

-  * To verify a users identity through email, set **Email verification** to **On** in the **Cloud Directory** tab of the service dashboard.
-If a user is added by you and signs in to your app without first verifying their email, the sign-in completes successfully, but their predefined attribute is deleted.
+If a future user is added by you and signs in to your app without verifying their email, their custom attributes are deleted and the profile is created from scratch.
-  * To verify users manually, you must be an administrator and use the Cloud Directory [management APIs](https://us-south.appid.cloud.ibm.com/swagger-ui/#/Management%20API%20-%20Cloud%20Directory%20Users/mgmt.createCloudDirectoryUser).
-When creating or updating a user, you should explicitly set the `status` field to `CONFIRMED` within your user data payload.
+{: important}